rwapp/A11yUITests/README.md

 }
 ```

-To run a single test on a single eliment call that test directly.
+To run a single test on a single element call that test directly.
 To check if a button has a valid accessibility label:

 ```swift
 func test_individualTest_individualButton() {